SystemsApproach/private5g/ran.rst

 Taken together, the A1 and E2 interfaces complete two of the three major control loops of the RAN: the outer (non-real-time) loop has the Non-RT RIC as its control point and the middle (near-real-time) loop has the Near-RT RIC as its control point.
-The third (inner) control loop, which is shown in :numref:`Figure %s <fig-ctl_loops>` runs inside the DU: It includes the real-time Scheduler embedded in the MAC stage of the RAN pipeline.
+The third (innermost) control loop—shown in :numref:`Figure %s <fig-ctl_loops>` running inside the DU—includes the real-time Scheduler embedded in the MAC stage of the RAN pipeline.
 The two outer control loops have rough time bounds of >>1sec and >10ms, respectively, and as we saw in Chapter 2, the real-time control loop is assumed to be <1ms.